Scone: Bridging Composition and Distinction in Subject-Driven Image Generation via Unified Understanding-Generation Modeling: Two-step decoupling instruction construction in

-As described in~\cref{sec:benchmark_pipeline}, we adopt a two-step decoupling instruction construction strategy, separating visual understanding from instruction generation.
-This reduces cross-image interference and improves instruction reasonability.
-As shown in~\cref{fig:supp_benchmark_instruction_comparison}, the direct instruction construction strategy results in unusable instructions, with errors such as incorrect reference image indices, ambiguity of target subjects, and the introduction of unrelated subjects.

-Our two-step decoupling strategy first uses the vision-language model \qwenvl~\cite{qwen3technicalreport} to identify and provide a distinct description of the target subject based on the raw single-candidate reference image and the edited multi-candidate reference image, with prompt in~\cref{fig:supp_benchmark_instruction_prompt}(a).
-It then employs the language model \qwen~\cite{qwen3technicalreport} to generate instructions using only the subject descriptions, with prompt in~\cref{fig:supp_benchmark_instruction_prompt}(b).
+As described in Sec.4.2 of the main paper, we adopt a two-step decoupling strategy that separates visual understanding from instruction generation, improving instruction stability and quality.
+As shown in~\cref{fig:supp_benchmark_instruction_comparison}, direct instruction construction often produces unusable results, such as incorrect image indices, ambiguous target subjects, and unrelated subjects.
+Our strategy first uses the vision-language model \qwenvl~\cite{qwen3technicalreport} to identify the target subject and generate a distinct description from the raw single-candidate and edited multi-candidate reference images, with prompt in~\cref{fig:supp_benchmark_instruction_prompt}(a).
+It then uses the language model \qwen~\cite{qwen3technicalreport} to generate instructions solely from the subject descriptions, with prompt in~\cref{fig:supp_benchmark_instruction_prompt}(b).